uos/ros2_tutorial/ex04_navigation/README.md

 ### Own action server

 `WaitForX` and `WaitForRvizPose` are action interfaces.
-This means the can be used independent from the programming language to trigger an action server to do something.
-In this task you will write an action server that will handle the logic around:
+This means they can be used independently from the programming language to trigger an action server to do something.
+In this task, you will write an action server that will handle the logic around:

 `WaitForXActionServer`:
 - `WaitForX` action goal comes from someone (client)